Global Nexus Initiative

 NUCLEAR POLICY LEADERSHIP INITIATIVE

-The Nuclear Policy Leadership Initiative (NPLI) is a joint initiative between the Partnership for Global Security and the U.S.-Korea Institute at John Hopkins School of Advanced International Studies.
+The Nuclear Policy Leadership Initiative (NPLI) is a joint initiative between the Partnership for Global Security and the U.S.-Korea Institute at Johns Hopkins School of Advanced International Studies.

 The NPLI program is an executive-level program designed to increase collaboration on nuclear policy and technology issues between the government, policy, and private sectors in the Republic of Korea (ROK) and the United States (U.S.).
 Its contents draw on the expertise from dozens of seasoned nuclear policy professionals, including from the U.S. national laboratories, top universities, and nuclear industry practitioners.